marinescuadrian/marinescuadrian.github.io/_posts/2016-07-27-cryptocurrency-mining.md

 layout: post
 title:  My experience with Cryptocurrency mining
 date:   2017-07-27 15:30:00
-categories: Cryptocurrency, Mining, Blockchain, Personal, Review
+categories: Cryptocurrency Mining Blockchain Personal Review
-tags: Cryptocurrency, Mining, Blockchain, Personal, Review
+tags: Cryptocurrency Mining Blockchain Personal Review
 ---

 Today, I am going to write an article about my personal experience with cryptocurrency mining.
 If that sound crazy to you, well...it isn't.
 You can really earn money just by letting your computer/s switched on and connected to the Internet.
 The most important things in this business are video cards, not CPU or RAM.